cadekane/cadekane.github.io/essays/smart-questions.md

 The first step in asking a good question is a question itself – a pre-question, directed inward at you, the questioner. *Is this something I can figure out myself?
 Can I easily Google or ChatGPT it?
 Am I using the correct assumptions?*.
 The harsh nature of the forum is severely unkind to the unprepared; this step can save someone a lot of time and protect them from a slew of potential passive-aggressive answers.

 If, however, you have thoroughly attacked your problem to no avail, online forums are an excellent place to find your solution.
-Raymond explores a variety of
+Raymond explores a variety of forums and ways to ask smart or not-smart questions.
+This is an essential skill for software developers to communicate their challenges and receive good solutions.
+One of these forums is StackOverFlow.

 StackOverFlow is a centralized hub of inquisitive developers – each with many, **many** questions.
 I will scour this gamut of inquiries to find the best and worst questions of the bunch.